JDgoldvox/Portals/README.md

-WASD to move
+WASD to move c
-Escape to pause camera
+Escape to pause camera v
-Escape to unpause camera
+Escape to unpause camera v